NdubuakuMiracle/analysing-customer-churn/README.md

 ## Key Insights

 ### 1. **Churn Rates by Age Group**
-- Younger customers under 30 have higher churn rates (38.46%) compared to other demographics.
+- Senior customers (38.46%) have the highest churn rates compared to other demographics.
 - Overall churn rate across all ages: **26.86%**.

 ### 2. **Churn Reasons**